ThatGuyJacobee/Elite-Bot-Docs/docs/vcmembercountfeature.md

 ## Configuring the Member Count

 By default, the Member Count Feature is toggled off.
-You can use the "/voicecounttoggle" command within your guild returning true to enable (or false to disable).
+You can use the "/toggle voicecount" command within your guild returning true to enable (or false to disable).

 An Example of toggling the Member Count feature: